SallyFroMilan/Intermediate-HTML-and-CSS/More Text Style/README.md

 This method may be more reliable than relying on a third-party font API, but it is always wise to include a fallback.

+>Imported font performance considerations.<br>
+Like any resource imported fonts must be downloaded by the browser before being used